preciofishbone/OmniaDocs/web-content-management/web-pages/page-layouts/index.rst

 + Layout Designer: Normally used by an administrator, to create layouts to be used in the Page Designer.
 + Page Designer: Normally used by an administrator or an editor to place controls (blocks) in the layout.
 A block can for example be Page Contents, Related Links or a Banner.
 For more information on Page Designer, see below.
++ Besides that, there are settings in Omnia Admin.

 The prerequisite is that the page is a **Quick Page**.

 You can't use this kind of Page Layout on a standard Sharepoint Page - a page where "Enable legacy web parts" is on.

-Besides that, there are settings in Omnia Admin.

 The Layout Designer
 ***************
-The Layout Designer is used to create layouts to be used in the Page Designer
+Layout Designer is used to create layouts to be used in Page Designer

-Working with the Layout Designer
+Working with Layout Designer
 --------------------------------
 Do the following:

 1. Go the page you will be working on.
 2. Open the administration menu.
-3. Select Edit page.
+3. Select "Edit page".

 If you have the correct permissions something like this will be shown: